-Project Selection Criteria Instructions
+Project Proposal Instructions

-- The Applicant must respond to the following criteria in the order in which they appear. - Please respond to each criterion separately. - Limit the written response to no more than 15 pages, 81⁄2" x 11" paper, single-sided, double-spaced, with 12-point font.
-Attachments do not count as part of the 15 pages. - The meanings of capitalized words and phrases used below can be found in the definitions section on page 1.
+- The Applicant must respond to the following criteria in the order in which they appear. - Respond to each criterion separately. - Provide a written response to each question or statement as it pertains to the Project.
+If a particular question or statement does not apply to the Project, please indicate with "NA" (not applicable) and a brief explanation as to why. - Limit the Project Proposal to no more than 15 pages, 8 /2" x 11" paper, single-sided, double-spaced, with 12-point font.
+Attachments do not count as part of the 15 pages. - Cite studies, reports, or other data that support the responses, where appropriate. - The meanings of capitalized words and phrases used below can be found in the Definitions Section beginning on page 4.